Reduce Your Risk of Identity Theft

 File a Fraud Alert

 If you have received a data breach notice, you also may wish to contact one of the three major credit reporting agencies to file a free Fraud Alert.
 The 90-day alert helps to prevent the identity thief from opening new accounts in your name.
 You only need to contact one agency because that agency is required by law to notify the other two agencies.
+You will have to provide your SSN and other personal information.

 - Experian - Call (888) 397-3742 (automated line), OR